neiropacks/xterm-mouse/README.md

 # xterm-mouse - Bring mouse interaction to your Node.js terminal apps.

+> [!CAUTION]
+> This library is currently in its early stages of development.
+It is provided "as is" and its use is at your own risk.
+We welcome contributions!
+Feel free to open issues or submit pull requests.

 This library provides a simple way to capture and parse mouse events from xterm-compatible terminals in Node.js applications.

 ## Features